Recipes for Success at a Glance

 In 2013, the California State Legislature passed the "California Homemade Food Act," which permits residents in the state to produce low-risk, nonperishable foods in their home kitchens and sell their products to the general public.
 These are known as "Cottage Food Operations" or CFOs.

-Recipes For Success is a cottage food microenterprise program started by Opportunity Stanislaus cottage to teach aspiring entrepreneurs in Stanislaus County how to start a small food business out of their home kitchen.
+Recipes For Success is a cottage food microenterprise program started by Opportunity Stanislaus to teach aspiring entrepreneurs in Stanislaus County how to start a small food business out of their home kitchen.

 The program consists of four classes that cover regulations and guidelines; permitting requirements; food safety training; and the basics of managing and promoting a small business.
 At the end of the classes, each participant will receive a ServSafe certificate, which is required in order to obtain a cottage food license.
 Follow-up assistance will be provided to help program participants navigate the permitting process and access local resources for small businesses.
 In total the four courses consist of 12 classroom hours.